AmplifiedHuman/mysai-website/src/pages/join.md

 * Ensure the smooth operation of department and association
 * Given opportunity to lead and take charge of different projects and initiatives
-* Have the opportunity to apply for directorship for next council
+* Have the opportunity to apply for directorship for the next council

 ### What are the requirements for the role?